Arkansas Waterway Laws for Canoes, Kayaks and Inner Tubes

 All beverages not securely contained in a cooler or litter bag must be held in a floating holder or other device designed to prevent it from sinking beneath the water’s surface.
 This is to protect our wildlife and others who float down the river after you.

 Paddling Ethics and Safety

 Our number one goal is to make sure you stay safe while having fun.
 Therefore, when approaching other paddlers, make sure give give them enough space and respect.
 We want everyone to have fun and be respectful of others recreations.
 This is for everyones saftey.

 Rivers are ever-changing systems with dangers.
 While the Buffalo National River may be calm, we must treat every waterway with respect and be prepared for any instance that may occur.
 Here are some tips to help you safely enjoy your time on the water!

 - Never paddle alone.

 - Always file a float plan – tell someone where you are going and when you expect to return.

 - Carry a map of the stream so you can find your location at any time.

 - Carry a hand-held Global Positioning System unit; it will help you pinpoint your position and how to get back to a launch site.

-- Plan your trip so that your paddling skills are equal to the water conditions.
+- Plan your trip so that your paddling skills are equal to the water conditions and know your limits.